 Human Relations Day, One Great Hour of Sharing, Native American Ministries Sunday, Peace with Justice Sunday, World Communion Sunday, United Methodist Student Day

 We support Northmont F.I.S.H. with collections throughout the year.
 F.I.S.H. serves the Northmont Community with food distribution and holiday gifts.

 Join us for a soup and salad lunch with proceeds benefitting the hungry and homeless in the Miami Valley each year on Super Bowl Sunday.

 Malaria is transmitted by the Anopheles mosquito, and can result in anemia, coma and death if left untreated.
 Although malaria, a disease of poverty, is preventable, every year it kills 700,000 people, mostly children and pregnant women in sub-Saharan Africa.
-United Methodists are part of a worldwide effort to eradicate this disease by the year 2015.
+United Methodists are part of a worldwide effort to eradicate this disease.

 Copyright © 2021 Englewood United Methodist Church - All Rights Reserved.